Copyright and University of Manitoba Public Websites/Social Media Accounts

 What does this mean for the University’s public websites and its social media presence?
 If your unit’s public web pages and social media pages include other people's copyrighted content which is not covered by a provision of the Copyright Act or for which permission or a licence is needed, you may be required to obtain permission or to remove the content.

 A University-hosted public website is any website that is located on a UM server.
 Examples of UM-hosted websites include: a faculty or departmental website, a faculty member’s professional web page that includes the UM server address in the URL, and a UM research institute’s website.
+This flowchart can help you review copyright compliance of materials as you develop web pages for the next generation of the UM's website.

 University-hosted social media might include a departmental Instagram account, a faculty Facebook page, a unit’s Twitter account or a research institute’s YouTube channel.